Deep Image Fingerprint: Accurate And Low Budget Synthetic Image Detector

 Convolutional Neural Networks (CNNs) have a tendency to produce unique image features known as “fingerprints”.
 We use this phenomenon to train an additional CNN to mimic the fingerprint of a target image generator.
 We call this method “Deep Image Fingerprint” (DIF).

 DIF has a few applications.
 Firstly, with DIF we achieved high accuracy on detection of synthetic images.
 Secondly, we show that fine-tuned image generators preserve the same fingerprint as their source model.
-Therefore, with DIF you may trace the origin of fine-tuned model.
+Therefore, with DIF we trace the origin of fine-tuned models.

 Blank Image Experiment

 Although CNNs have great image generation capabilities, they fail to accurately reproduce (Ŷ) images without semantic information (Y).
-Artifacts are clearly visible in Fourier space (FFT{Ŷ}).
+Here we show the convergence of popular U-Net model on this task.
+Despite similarity between Ŷ and Y in image space, model leaves it's fingerprint which is observed well in Fourier space (FFT{Ŷ}).

 Generated Image Detection